 - Other direct program costs

-Note: Break are not covered by program fees; students are responsible for this.
+Note: Break expenses are not covered by program fees; students are responsible for these.

 - Group travel during the program

 - This travel includes all flights and a flight back to a city in the US at the conclusion of the program, arranged by our travel agent.

 The room and board fee covers the following program components:

 - All accommodations during the entire program period.
 This includes during orientation, time in all four countries, urban and rural stays, all excursions, and the final retreat.
 Accommodation is covered either by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

 - All homestays in Vietnam, Morocco, and Bolivia

 - All meals for the entire program period.
 Meals are covered either by SIT Study Abroad directly, through a stipend, or through the homestay.